Many people assume winter activities are for farther away places than Connecticut.

 But sitting inside often results in cabin fever.

-So here’s a list of indoor winter activities in CT.
+So here’s a list of indoor activities in CT for the wintertime.

 Plenty of the museums in Greenwich, Connecticut, and nearby are open and ready to keep you occupied while the snow falls outside.